Novak Djokovic to be deported from Australia after losing visa challenge

 The verdict from Chief Justice James Allsop came following a unanimous decision from the three judges hearing the case at the Federal Court of Australia on Sunday.

-The decision means nine-time champion Djokovic will not be defending his title at the Australian Open, which starts on Monday, and is banned from Australia for three years – although that can be waived.
+The decision means, barring further legal action, nine-time champion Djokovic will not be defending his title at the Australian Open, which starts on Monday, and could be unable to travel to Australia for three years.

-Djokovic had the option of trying to take the legal fight further but said in a statement he was “extremely disappointed” by the decision but would cooperate with the deportation.

-He said: “I would like to make a brief statement to address the outcomes of today’s court hearing.
-I will now be taking some time to rest and to recuperate, before making any further comments beyond this.

 The three judges deliberated for a little over two hours before Chief Justice Allsop delivered the verdict just before 6pm in Melbourne having heard submissions from both parties earlier in the day.